 Defining the novella

 The novella is a work of fiction that is longer than a short story but shorter than a novel.
 The acclaimed author Ian McEwan describes the novella as ‘the perfect form of prose fiction’.
-McEwan suggests that the average length for a novella is ‘something… between twenty and forthy thousand words, long enough for a reader to inhabit a world or a consciousness and be kept there, short enough to be read in a sitting or two and for the whole structure to be held in mind at first encounter.’
+McEwan suggests that the average length for a novella is ‘something… between twenty and forty thousand words, long enough for a reader to inhabit a world or a consciousness and be kept there, short enough to be read in a sitting or two and for the whole structure to be held in mind at first encounter.’

-The architecture of the novella’: Structure your novella expertly
+The architecture of the novella: Structure your novella expertly

 As McEwan says in his piece for the New Yorker, ‘the architecture of the novella is one of its immediate pleasures’.
 The author describes how many novels feel as though they could have done with a good edit and feel longer than they should have been.
 The length of the novella demands that you cut away all excess fat from your story to leave something lean and appetizing.
 He says, ‘I believe the novella is the perfect form of prose fiction.
 It is the beautiful daughter of a rambling, bloated, ill-shaven giant (but a giant who’s a genius on his best days).’

 When you plot a novella, think about all the things a lower word count demands.
 Typically, a novella (compared to a novel) is likely to have:

 - A clear central idea that is ‘always exerting its gravitational pull’ (McEwan)